Black History of Unitarian Universalism

 In February, Americans say the names and retell the stories of African Americans whose achievements and contributions helped to shape us as a nation.
-When we investigate unfamiliar corners of our shared past, we learn more about who we are today.
+When we investigate our shared past, we learn more about who we are today.

 Like America, Unitarian Universalism has been pushed forward in large and small ways by many prophetic voices.
 The stories linked below invite families and congregations to meet or recall UU forebears of African heritage who have helped to shape our movement.